redhat-developer/odo/docs/proposals/odo-v3-cli/odo-deploy.md

 When some flags wre provided and there is no devfile in current directory, command exits with error:
 ```
 No devfile.yaml in the current directory.
-Use `odo create component` to get devfile.yaml for your application first.
+Use `odo init component` to get devfile.yaml for your application first.
 ```

 When devfile exists in the current directory, deploy application in outer loop mode using the information from `devfile.yaml` in the current directory.